Gichunga/trio/README.md

-# trio
+## trio

-## This project was used to illustrate the dinamics of file operations in Java
+ This project is used to illustrate the dinamics of file operations in Java